PPKFS/haskell-roguelike-tutorial/README.md

   - Part 3b - Introducing `optics` - finally a solution to how awkward it is to do nested record updates (and state updates!).
   - Part 4 - Field of view and exploration.
   ![alt text](screenshots/part-4.png)
+  - Part 5 - Monsters, pathfinding, and diagonal movement.
+  ![alt text](image.png)
 **--- this is up to where the code has been finished. ---**
-  - Part 5 - Monsters, pathfinding, and some logging.
+  - Part 6 - Combat, killing things, getting killed.
+Modelling inputs as actions and events.
-  ![alt text](image.png)
 ---

 everything after this part is the roadmap!

 ---
--
-  - Part 6 - Combat, killing things, getting killed.
-Modelling inputs as actions and events.
-  - Part 7 - UI and info panels.
+- - Part 7 - UI and info panels.
 Message logs.
 A camera separate from the map.
 Mouse support and tooltips.
   - Part 8 - Items, inventory, making spawning more interesting.
 Using/picking up/dropping things.
   - Part 9 - Ranged damage and scrolls.
 Targeting.
 Status and AoE effects.
   - Part 10 - Saving/Loading.
 Adding a title screen.
 More levels.
 Bigger levels.